StudyFrenchSpanish

 2. It is only for beginners and not meant for Advanced learners

-Duolingo is not a miraculous ‘cure-all’ that will enable you to quickly and smoothly gain any language with just a few taps of your device screen.
+Duolingo is not a magic solution that will help you easily learn any language with just a few taps on your device.

 Forget about fluency; even achieving an intermediate level is a pipe dream.
 This is one of the major problems of online language learning.

-Everything begins and ends at the basic level!
+Everything begins and ends at the primary level!

 Some people even fail to learn anything.
 Do you want authentic examples?